 The first draft of eight recruits departed for Ontario on 14 July 1942, and hundreds more soon followed suit.
 Most enlistees received basic training in Ottawa and then proceeded to Toronto for trade training.
 Initially, servicewomen with the RCAF-WD could work in one of nine trades – as clerks, stenographers, cooks, transport drivers, equipment assistants, fabric workers, hospital assistants, telephone operators, or in an administrative capacity.
 Before the war ended, the RCAF made 65 of its 102 trades available to female recruits.

-Ursuala Sybil Loder of Random Island, for example, joined the RCAF-WD in July 1942 and studied meteorology in Toronto.
-From September 1942 until 24 March 1944, Loder worked as a Plotting Officer at the combined headquarters of the RCAF and Royal Canadian Navy in St. John's, where she marked the positions of torpedoed vessels, convoys, and aircraft on a large map of the Atlantic Ocean.
+Ursula Sybil Loder of Random Island, for example, joined the RCAF-WD in July 1942 and studied meteorology in Toronto.
+From September 1942 until 24 March 1944, Loder worked as a Plotting Officer at the combined headquarters of the RCAF and Royal Canadian Navy in St. John's.
+There she marked the positions of aircraft, convoys, and torpedoed vessels on a large map of the Atlantic Ocean.
 RCAF pilots and Allied ships used this information to aid in navigation.

 Following the war, the RCAF-WD discharged all servicewomen and dissolved on 31 December 1946.